Phillip Schofield: David Cameron interview

 Amid the Jimmy Savile sexual abuse scandal on 8 November 2012, Schofield interviewed then prime minister David Cameron on This Morning and presented him with a list he had obtained from the internet of five people named as paedophiles in connection with the North Wales child abuse scandal.
-The names of several former senior Conservative politicians were visible on the list.
+The names of several former senior Conservative politicians were visible on the list on screen.
 Cameron responded by warning against a witchhunt, "particularly about people who are gay".
 Schofield was widely criticised for his action, with broadcaster Jonathan Dimbleby describing his behaviour as "cretinous".
 ITV's director of television, Peter Fincham, said that Schofield was "wrong" in confronting Cameron and the broadcaster had agreed to co-operate fully with government regulator Ofcom's investigation into the matter.
 The investigation was initiated after Ofcom received 415 complaints from viewers.
 Schofield later apologised, blaming a misjudged camera angle.
 Schofield and ITV later paid £125,000 compensation to settle a libel suit from one of those falsely accused, Alistair McAlpine, Baron McAlpine of West Green.